tokenestate/TEM-token/README.md

-# TEP-token
+# TEM-token
-Smart contracts for "Token Estate Platform" token sale.
+Smart contracts for "Token Estate Marketplace" token sale.

 We use a standard ERC20 token as the foundation for our token.
 We will add our business logic as we add stairs to a building.